An Open Letter to the Problem Solvers

 Expressing your feelings (anger, sadness, disgust, etc.) is a start, but if the conversation never goes beyond your outrage and social media reaction, the change will never happen.

 I would like to hear from you.
-Don't get bogged down with politics, (I will remove any pro/anti-trump rhetoric) propose real policy solutions.
+Don’t get bogged down with politics, propose real policy solutions.
 Suggest changes in the law, changes in police procedure.
 Tell us what parents should be teaching their kids and how churches should be leading their congregations.

 I look forward to hearing your ideas.
 Who knows, we may just find some solutions.